Session Reporting

 If you encounter any errors, please get in touch on Slack and we can assist you.

-To trigger a session upload, simply stop the application by either force killing it or using the stop button in either Xcode for iOS or Android Studio for Android.
+To trigger a session upload, simply background and then foreground the app, or stop the application by either force killing it or using the stop button in either Xcode for iOS or Android Studio for Android.
 Now run the application again.
 This second launch will upload the previous session immediately.
-Refresh the dashboard in your browser and you should now see that you've moved on to the next step.
+Refresh the dashboard in your browser and you should see the session reported.

 Congratulations!
 At this point you've completed a basic integration of Embrace.
 Embrace is already collecting interesting data from your application.
 You can see this data by browsing around the timeline page for the session you just captured.